JdyL/product-checker/README.md

 **Known issue:** Sometimes the Axios GET request hangs

 I got a PS5 within a week so I won't be updating this anymore :)

+This should work with other websites by changing the url and element/text to match